 For more information about graduate study, visit the College of Pharmacy website.

-The graduate program in pharmacy at the University of Iowa is mainly a PhD program with admission preference going to applicants with a PhD degree objective.
-Admission to the MS in pharmacy will be granted under special circumstances only, which may include the following: international government funding requirement, a Fulbright scholarship or some other scholarship source that specifies a master's degree, or a person working in the industry seeking a specific set of knowledge or skills for the purpose of enhancing their value to that employer.
-A master's degree is not required to be eligible to apply to the PhD program.
+The graduate program in pharmacy at the University of Iowa primarily admits students pursuing a PhD.
+Admission to the MS in pharmacy is granted only under special circumstances, which may include a requirement from an international government funding source, a Fulbright or similar scholarship that specifies a master's degree, or employment in industry where a targeted set of skills or knowledge is needed to enhance professional value.
+A master's degree is not required to apply to the PhD program.

 Applicants must meet the admission requirements of the Graduate College.
 They must:

-- hold a bachelor's degree from a U.S. institution or an equivalent degree from another country as determined by the University of Iowa Office of Admissions;
+- hold a bachelor's degree from a U.S. institution or an equivalent degree from another country as determined by University of Iowa Admissions; and

-- have a grade-point average of at least 3.00; and
+- have a grade-point average of at least 3.00

 Visit Graduate Degree: How to Apply on the College of Pharmacy website for a list of program requirements and application deadlines.
 Academic requirements for maintaining graduate registration are determined by the Graduate College and by the individual divisions in the College of Pharmacy.